What does the expression "put water in your wine" mean?

 Other French expressions share a similar meaning, such as:

-• "To put oil in the wheels": Meaning to make a situation or process easier.
+• "To put oil in the gears": Meaning to facilitate a situation or process.

-• "To shut up": Implying that a person moderates his or her arrogance or pretension.
+• "To lower one's voice": Implying that a person moderates their arrogance or pretension.

 Regional Variations